 Each year, FINRA designates a period during which SAAs of organizations with more than one user must certify their users’ access to comply with FINRA’s Entitlement User Accounts Certification Process.
 For 2017, the certification period began on January 9, 2017, and concluded on February 9, 2017.
 SAAs for firms with more than one user who have not yet certified must do so immediately.
 The ability to create, edit and clone accounts has been disabled and will remain so until certification is completed; follow up by the applicable regulators will occur.

 - Each user has a continuing need to access FINRA application(s) on the organization's behalf;

 - Each user is entitled only to the applications and privileges needed to perform current job responsibilities; and

 - Only those users who require access to sensitive data (e.g., Criminal History Record Information (CHRI), Social Security or tax identification numbers, dates of birth) are given access to this type of data.
 Otherwise, access must be removed.

-If user accounts are not certified within the 30-day period, the capability to create, edit and clone accounts will be disabled for all administrators within the organization and will remain disabled until the SAA completes the certification process.
+If user accounts are not certified within the designated period, the capability to create, edit and clone accounts will be disabled for all administrators within the organization and will remain disabled until the SAA completes the certification process.
 In addition, action by the regulator may be taken to ensure compliance with the process.

 For more information, refer to the Entitlement User Accounts Certification Process Quick Reference Guide and the FINRA Entitlement Program Frequently Asked Questions.